-Testing in an online/hybrid course may be accomplished in a variety of ways:
+Testing in an online/hybrid course and in make-up exam situations may be accomplished in a variety of ways:

 - Test administered within D2L

 - Test administered in writing on paper

-- Test administered through Publisher Platforms
+- Test administered through Publisher Platforms (which may have a fee associated with the usage)

-Further more tests may have time limits and/or require a proctor.
+Furthermore, tests may have time limits and/or require a proctor.

-Proctoring can be accomplished either face-to-face at an approved site or online through RPNow, our online proctoring service.
+Proctoring can be accomplished either face-to-face at an approved site or online through our online proctoring service.
 To find out more about proctoring services, please visit the Online Testing section of the HGTC's Testing Center webpage.